-On November 12, 2009, Ronnie Jones ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating his employment through a Reduction-in-Force ("RIF").
+On November 2, 2009, Tracey Norris ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating his employment through a Reduction-in-Force ("RIF").
 The effective date of the RIF was November 2, 2009.
-Employee's position of record at the time his position was abolished was an Elementary Teacher at C.W.
-Harris Elementary School ("Harris").
+Employee's position of record at the time his position was abolished was an Elementary Teacher at Moten Elementary School ("Moten").
 Employee was serving in Educational Service status at the time he was terminated.

-I was assigned this matter on or around February 6, 2012.
-On February 15, 2012, I ordered the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues, and regulations ("February 15th Order").
-Agency complied, but Employee did not.
-On March 30, 2012, the undersigned issued an Order ("March 30th Order") for Statement of Good Cause for Employee's failure to respond to the February 15th Order.
-On April 10, 2012, Employee, through Counsel, submitted a Statement of Good Cause, which included an Unopposed Motion for Extension of Time that had been previously submitted to OEA on March 29, 2012.
-Both the Statement of Good Cause and Unopposed Motion for Extension of Time requested an extension to file a response to Agency's brief until April 11, 2012, noting that since there was no notice that the motion was denied, the brief would be submitted by April 11, 2012.
-However, Employee failed to submit his brief and on April 27, 2012, the undersigned issued a second Order for Statement of Good Cause ("April 27th Order"), noting that Employee's extension of time request had not been denied.
-The undersigned ordered Employee to submit his statement of good cause along with his legal brief on or by May 8, 2012, thereby giving Employee an additional two weeks to submit the required documents.
-As of the date of this decision, Employee has not responded to the aforementioned Orders.
-After reviewing the record, I have determined that there are no material facts in dispute and therefore, a hearing is not warranted.
+I was assigned this matter on February 7, 2012.
+On February 14, 2012, I ordered the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues, and regulations ("February 14th Order").
+Agency complied, but Employee did not respond to the February 14th Order.
+Accordingly, on March 29, 2012, I issued an Order for Statement of Good Cause ("March 29th Order") wherein Employee was required to submit a statement explaining his failure to adhere to the deadline as was previously prescribed.
+Moreover, Employee was also directed to submit his legal brief.
+Employee's response was due on or before April 9, 2012.
+As of the date of this decision, OEA has not received a response from Employee regarding the aforementioned Orders.
+After reviewing the record, I have determined that there are no material facts in dispute and therefore a hearing is not warranted.
 The record is now closed.